Synthetify/synthetify-protocol/docs/docs/glossary.md

 ### Rewards

-For participating in debt pool you get some SNY token.
+For participating in the debt pool you get some SNY tokens.
 Details of getting it are [here](/docs/staking#rewards).

 ### Collateral